files-community/Website/src/routes/blog/posts/announcing-files-v2-5-10/+page.md

 ### Git columns in the details layout

 Opening a Git repo in the details layout will now display additional columns with information about the Git status, last commit, commit hash, and commit author.
-These columns can be turned on or off by right clicking the column headers.
+These columns can be toggled by right clicking the column headers.

 <figure>
     <img src="/blog-resources/files2-5-10/GitColumns.png" alt="Git columns in the details layout." />